lskalkos/BandersnatchGraphQL/README.md

 # BandersnatchGraphQL
-A GraphQL API of the Black Mirror Netflix episode Bandersnatch.
+A GraphQL API of the Black Mirror Netflix interactive film Bandersnatch.

 To run the server:
 ```